 Participants wanted their child to manage in a nursery or school setting.
-Natalie separation as Fran explained:
+Natalie explained what friendships could offer a child, illustrated through Freya's settling in at nursery:

 'She's got a lot of friendships with children her similar age, and that's been really good for her, and it's nice to see.
 It's hard some weeks watching her grow.
 It seems to be going very quickly.
 A lot quicker than I remember it doing.
 I think it's good for her.
 It's good for her social skills and building her confidence.'
 Natalie, Interview 6.